dvansoye/Git-Obsidian/prompt-portfolio/oldCatoPrompt.md

 ---
-title: Recursive Self-Improvement Lesson Generator
+title: oldCatoPrompt
 id: cato-v1
 version: 1.0.0
 description: Inspired by Cato the Younger, this prompt processes book highlights and reactions to generate a personalized lesson for self-improvement.
 It uses a multi-agent, recursive approach to refine the output.
 author: dvansoye
+aliases:
+  - Talking Cato
 ---
 # User Instructions